martina-lavanya/fastder/notes/overview.md

 	-> my thought: in a first step, i'm just finding expressed regions, not DIFFERENTIALLY expressed -> no need to do DE analysis, but should i still consider group effects or be more specific (this region is expressed for male patients with age 40-49, but not for male patients aged 50-59)

-	expectation that the groups of samples have to be meaningful, is the user's responsibility
+	answer: expectation that the groups of samples have to be meaningful, is the user's responsibility

 2. coordinates in splice junction files: start = first base of the intron, end = last base of the intron?

-	- check this!! can have offset of 2 as well
+	- TODO check this!! can have offset of 2 as well

 3. should i smoothen the coverage signal at all?